Museum of the Broadcast Television Camera

 Marconi B3200 colour television camera

-(early cameras had the BD848 number from the previous model)
+(early camera brochures had the BD848 number from the previous model)

 There is an announcement in Practical Television June 1962, stating that the Marconi BD848 made it's first appearance at the National Association of Broadcasters Convention in Chicago.